-(Figures in the parentheses indicate percentages to total)
+(Numbers in the parentheses indicate percentages to total)

 Distribution of sample farmers according to educational status

 Education is a crucial factor for the faster adoption of new technologies and decision making in agricultural activities.
 In comparison to an uneducated farmer, an educated farmer is more likely to embrace an appropriate package of techniques in order to utilize the optimal amount of resources for increased production.